 The cashback you earn each month is accumulated, after which you can use them to offset your spending for the month, depending on several requirements.
-It must be emphasised that cashback rewards do not grant you instant discounts per transaction.
-As well as using points for flights or merchandise, some credit card rewards programs give you the option to redeem your points for cashback on your account.
+Cashback rewards do not grant you instant discounts per transaction.
+Instead, cashback is typically credited back to you in the form of rebates which are deducted from your next credit card statement.

 Just like other reward credit cards, you need to meet the spending requirements or eligibility requirements to earn cashback.
 For example, cashback may only be earned on “eligible purchases”, with common exclusions including cash advances, balance transfers and refunded purchases.
 Some cashback credit cards may also cap or limit the amount of money you can earn per month or year.
 Make sure you read the card’s Product Disclosure Statement for more information.

 While the cashback rate varies from product to product, most cashback returns are somewhere between 1-5% of the total value of the transaction.
 This figure can vary depending on the category of the products you spend on (grocery, dining…etc).
 Plus, you’ll want to consider merchant bonus cashback rewards schemes, which in some cases go as high as 10%.
 It’s worth keeping in mind that the best cashback rates vary depending on a number of factors, such as whether you spend on a weekday or weekend in some cases.Back to top

 Weighing up some of the pros and cons could help you determine whether a cashback credit card is right for you.

 If you’ve decided you want a cashback credit card, you can apply online in around 5-10 minutes via a secure web service.
 But before you apply, make sure you meet the eligibility requirements and have the necessary documents needed to complete your application.
 These will vary from card to card, but you can usually expect the following eligibility: